nebudev14/AutomaticZoom/README.md

 * Written in Python
 * Uses schedule module and PyQT5 for the GUI
 * Runs the same schedule every day
+* User must have Chrome, and Chrome application must be in the path "C://Program Files (x86)//Google//Chrome//Application//chrome.exe"

 ### [Latest Release](https://github.com/NebuDev14/AutomaticZoom/releases/tag/v1.0)